Scott L. Pleus

-Scott L. Pleus is a lieutenant general in the United States Air Force.
-Pleus is Deputy Commander, United States Forces Korea; Commander, Air Component Command United Nations Command; Commander, Air Component Command, Combined Forces Command; and Commander, Seventh Air Force.
-He is also the United States representative to the joint committee for the Status of Forces agreement between the two countries.
+Scott L. Pleus (born c.
+1967) is a lieutenant general in the United States Air Force.
+He serves as the director of staff of the United States Air Force, where he synchronizes and integrates policy, plans, positions, procedures, and cross functional issues for the headquarters Air Force staff.
+Since 21 February, 2025, he has also been fulfilling the role of acting Vice Chief of Staff of the United States Air Force.

 Air Force career

 Pleus received his commission in 1989 through the Air Force ROTC program at the University of Minnesota Duluth.
 During his career, he has commanded at the squadron, group and wing levels and was a Secretary of Defense Corporate Fellow at Sun Microsystems in California.
 His staff assignments include Executive Officer to the Chief of Staff of the United States Air Force.
-Prior to his current assignment, he was the Director of Air and Cyberspace Operations, Headquarters Pacific Air Forces, Joint Base Pearl Harbor-Hickam, Hawaii.
+Prior to his current assignment, he was the deputy commander of United States Forces Korea, commander of the Air Component Command, United Nations Command, commander of the Air Component Command, Combined Forces Command, and commander of the Seventh Air Force at Osan Air Base, Republic of Korea.

+Flight career

-Pleus is a command pilot with more than 2,500 flying hours, with combat hours earned during Operations Desert Fox and Southern Watch.
+Pleus is currently a Command Pilot with more than 2,500 operational hours in the sky.
+He has flew combat missions including during Operations Desert Fox and Southern Watch.
+Over his lengthy Pilot career he has flown the F-35, F-16 C/D, AT-38, T-38, and T-37.